box/developer.box.com/guides/authentication/oauth2/without-sdk.md

 Next, redirect the user to the authorization URL.
 The way this is done depends on the application framework.
 Most framework documentation provides extensive guidance on this topic.

+If the authorization URL is not valid for the app specified, the user will see an error page rather than a grant access screen.
+For example, if the `redirect_uri` parameter in the authorization URL does not match one of the URIs configured for your app, the user will see a `redirect_uri_mismatch` error.

 <Tabs>